knowuh/IDV2/ps-guide.md

 # Problem set guidelines:

 I will assign weekly problem sets (design challenges) in the first five weeks of class.
 These exercises are designed to expose you to tools and processes that will be critical to completing capstone projects.
 We will start the problem sets together in class.
-Online versions of the problems sets will be delivered by Github 'pull requests' (TBD).
+Online versions of the problems sets will be delivered by Github 'pull requests' on this repository (TBD).
+You will work in a git branch named `github-username`.
 Print versions should be posted on the wall at the start of the next class.

 Unless told otherwise, problem set solutions will delivered both digitally and as physical prints.